VNG-Realisatie/authorization-decision-log/architecture.md

 <figcaption>Writing a log record after an authorization decision</figcaption>
 </figure>

-To provide accountability for historical access decisions the environment within which the authorization decision was made is provided by the PDP to the Authorization Decision Log in the form of a Log Record as defined in the specification below.
+To provide accountability for historical authorization decisions it must be possible to recreate the information and environment that affected the decision.
+The PDP provides the information required for this to the Authorization Decision Log in the form of a Log Record as defined in the specification below.

-The PDP **SHOULD** await acknowledgement from the Authorization Decision Log that the record has been persisted before providing the Policy Enforcement Point with the decision.
+The PDP **SHOULD** await acknowledgement from the Authorization Decision Log providing the Policy Enforcement Point with the decision.
+This ensures that the log record has been persisted and can be used to provide accountability when needed.